fossasia/open-event-frontend/docs/installation/local.md

 brew link --force gettext
 ```

-- By default, the `.env.example` file specifies the `API_HOST` as `localhost:5000` and assumes, that the [open-event-server](https://github.com/fossasia/open-event-server) is already up and running.
-If you intend to work on issues which involve both the frontend, and the backend, please install and set it up first before proceeding to run the frontend. **If however, you intend to work on just the frontend, please change the URL for `API_HOST` to `https://open-event-api-dev.herokuapp.com` which is a test deployment of the open-event-server.**
+- By default, the `.env.example` file specifies the `API_HOST` as `https://open-event-api-dev.herokuapp.com` which is a test deployment of the open-event-server. **If however, you intend to work on issues which involve both the frontend and the backend, you must have the [open-event-server](https://github.com/fossasia/open-event-server) already up and running.
+Please install and set it up first before changing the URL for `API_HOST` to `localhost:5000` and proceeding to run the frontent.**
 ## Running / Development

 * `ember serve`